-Babka is traditionally served for Easter, but it can be enjoyed year-round.
-It is typically baked in a swirled pan, resembling an old peasant woman's swirling skirts, but any round pan with a funnel (middle hole), like a Bundt pan, kugelhopf pan or turban mold, will work.
-Even a straight-sided pan that isn't fluted will work as long as it has a funnel.
+Babka, or baba, is typically baked in a swirled pan, resembling an old peasant woman's swirling skirt.
+However, any round pan with a funnel or middle hole will work—like a Bundt pan, Kugelhopf cookware, or a turban mold.
+In fact, even a straight-sided pan that isn't fluted and has a funnel will do the job.

-The debate rages on, but many believe the babka was introduced into France by the court of the exiled Polish King Stanislaus I Leszczyński, where it became known as a baba au rhum.
-Another story says Leszczyiński invented it when he soaked his stale kugelhopf in rum and named the turban-shaped dessert after the storybook hero Ali Baba.
+While the debate rages on, many believe that babka was introduced into France by the court of the exiled Polish King, Stanislaus I Leszczyński, where it became known as a baba au rhum.
+Other sources note that Leszczyiński invented the baked bread when he soaked his stale kugelhopf in rum and named the turban-shaped dessert after the storybook hero Ali Baba.

 Jewish Babka Recipes

 Instead of being baked in a swirly babka pan, Jewish babka is usually baked in a loaf pan and topped with streusel.
 For example, a Jewish chocolate babka loaf is a delicious and rich version that can also be made with cinnamon, cheese, and almond.
 You can try Junior's (of New York) chocolate babka loaf or try the cinnamon or cheese on its own for a more simple flavor.